 There will be a complement of three fellows, alternating between a class of one and two fellows.
 We will be matching two positions for the class entering 2015.

-The multi-center studies that our faculty participate in include (current and planned):
+Our faculty participate in the following studies (current and planned):

 - CATT Follow Up Study

 The Casey Eye Institute participates in the matching program sponsored by the Association of University Professors of Ophthalmology (AUPO).
 You may contact them regarding match information at (415) 447-0350 or www.SFMATCH.org.